 Pre Admission Clinic pretransfusion testing requirements

-Warfarin reversal concensus guidelines quick guide management of patients on warfarin with bleeding
+Warfarin reversal consensus guidelines quick guide management of patients on warfarin with bleeding

-Warfarin reversal concensus guidelines quick guide management of patients with high INR and no bleeding
+Warfarin reversal consensus guidelines quick guide management of patients with high INR and no bleeding